-Harmony House enjoys a beautiful location overlooking a wild flower meadow called The Green in the quiet rural village of Stillingfleet, 6 miles south of York.
-A warm welcome awaits with a drink and slice of cake on arrival in our guest lounge.
-We endeavour to make your stay at our bed and breakfast as comfortable as possible and a full English breakfast is included in the room rate.
+Harmony House enjoys a beautiful location overlooking a wild flower meadow called The Green in the rural village of Stillingfleet, 6 miles south of York.
+We hope you will enjoy our warm welcome a drink and homemade cake on arrival in our guest lounge.
+We endeavour to make your stay as comfortable as possible.
+All our rooms are en suite and breakfast is included in the room rate.

-Harmony House is easily accessible from all major trunk roads and motorways and the park and ride is 10 minutes away.
-We have safe parking and washing drying facilities for guests arriving by cycle or motorbike and there is a regular bus service throughout the day (except Sundays), which takes 20 minutes to York
+Harmony House is easily accessible from all major trunk roads and motorways and the park and ride is 10 minutes away at MacArthur Glen.
+We have safe parking and washing drying facilities for guests arriving by cycle or motorbike and there is an hourly bus service throughout the day (except Sundays), which takes 20 minutes to York

 There are several excellent pubs and restaurants in villages within 3 miles of us or we can cook your evening meal if booked in advance (except weekends).
 Hilary was trained at the Cordon Bleu school of Cookery and runs cookery activities for small groups.
 Paul has spent a life time in the automotive industry and now enjoys restoring classic cars and motorbikes and competing in Landrover trials.
 Please feel free to come and go as you please however the inner doors are locked at 1am as not to disturb fellow guests.

 The house has no facilities for children.
 However we have a family annex which is self-catering with provisions for a cereals and toast breakfast.

 "Lovely room and food was very nice, the room and house very clean the village was peaceful no noise so makes for a relaxing stay and not far from York.
 The only slight criticism was the room was a little to cold for me but the heating was on so not due to that ."

 "We found a very warm welcome on our arrival,and a friendly happy feel to the whole area,we will be staying again.
 Thankyou."